Mohammad Ali Bogra: Bogra Formula

-The Bogra Formula was a political compromise presented and proposed by Prime Minister Bogra on 7 October 1953 before the Constituent Assembly.
+The Bogra Formula was a political compromise presented and proposed by Bogra on 7 October 1953 before the Constituent Assembly.
 Upon taking the control of the Prime Minister's Secretariat, Bogra announced that drafting of the codified Constitution was his primary target, and within six months, he announced a proposal that leads to the drafting of the constitution writ.

-The framework proposed the establishment of more effective bicameral parliament that would be composed of National Assembly and the Senate with equal representation from then-five provinces: Punjab, Khyber–Pakhtunkhwa, Balochistan, Sindh, and Bengal.
-A total of 300 seats were to be reserved for the National Assembly on the basis of proportionate representation and 50 for the Senate that would be equal representation for all the five provinces of the country.
+The framework proposed the establishment of more effective bicameral parliament that would be composed of a 300-seat National Assembly with proportionate representation based on population, alongside a Senate with equal representation for the five provinces: West Punjab, the North-West Frontier Province, Sind, Baluchistan, and East Bengal.

-Under this framework, the larger number of constituencies were given to Bengal which had 165 reserved seats in contrast to Punjab which had 75, Khyber–Pakhtunkhwa, which had 24, Sindh which had 19, and Balochistan which had 17 reserved seats.
-Tribal areas, Karachi metropolitan area, Bahawalpur, Khairpur, Baluchistan States Union, were combined as 24 reserved seats.

-In this framework, Bengal had given more seats due to its social homogeneity in the National Assembly than the combined reserved seats for the four provinces and the federal capital which, all were socially heterogeneous and ethically diverse.
-But combined the reserved seats in the four provinces were in balance with Bengal in the bicameral parliament.
+Under this framework, the largest number of constituencies for the National Assembly were given to East Bengal—with 165 reserved seats—followed by West Punjab with 75 seats, the North-West Frontier Province with 24 seats, Sind with 19 seats, and Baluchistan with 17 seats.
+The Federally Administered Tribal Areas, Federal Capital Territory, Bahawalpur, Khairpur, and Baluchistan States Union, were given a combined representation of 24 reserved seats.
+East Bengal was given more seats due to its social homogeneity in the National Assembly, in contrast to the reserved seats for the other provinces which were all were socially heterogeneous and ethnically diverse.
+However, the combined the reserved seats for the West Pakistani provinces were in balance with East Bengal in the bicameral parliament.
 Both the houses were given equal power, and in case of a conflict between the two houses, the issue was to be presented before a joint session.

-The Bogra framework also addresses the check and balance to avoid the permanent domination by any five provinces where a provision was made that if the President was elected from the four provinces then the Prime Minister was to be elected from East Bengal, and vice versa.
-The President was to be elected for a term of 5 years from the indirect elections by the Electoral College formed by both houses: National Assembly and the Senate.
+The Bogra framework also created check and balances to avoid permanent domination by any of the five provinces, in which a provision was made that if the president was elected from the four provinces of West Pakistan, then the prime minister was to be elected from East Bengal, and vice versa.
+The president was to be elected for a term of 5 years through an Electoral College formed by both houses.

-The Supreme Court of Pakistan was to be given more power and institutional judicial independence that would permanently replace the Islamic clergy to decide if a law was in accordance with the basic teachings of the Koran or not.
+The Supreme Court was to be given more power and institutional judicial independence that would permanently replace the Islamic clergy to decide if a law was in accordance with Sharia.

-The Bogra formulae was highly popular and widely welcomed by the people as opposed to the Basic Principles Committee led by Prime Minister Nazimuddin as it was seen as great enthusiasm amongst the masses as they considered it as a plan that could bridge the gulf between the two wings of Pakistan and would act as a source of unity for the country.
+The Bogra formula was highly popular and widely welcomed by the people as opposed to the Basic Principles Committee led by former Prime Minister Nazimuddin, as it was seen with great enthusiasm amongst the masses because it could bridge the differences between the two wings of Pakistan and act as a source of unity.

-The compromise did not settled to its ground when Governor-General Ghulam Muhammad, threatened by curbing of his powers, dissolved the Constituent Assembly in 1954 with the support of Pakistan military and civil bureaucracy.
+Despite its public popularity, Governor-General Ghulam Muhammad, threatened by a curbing of his powers, dissolved the Constituent Assembly in 1954 with the support of the Pakistani civil and military establishment.